brodavi/p2p-todo/README.md

 * Hitting 'Cancel' will generate a random number as a key (it is displayed in the lower right corner if you need it later)

 3) The database id.
 You can create and use multiple databases (stored via [level-browserify](https://www.npmjs.com/package/level-browserify)), or optionally enter 'memdb' to use a non-persistent in-memory database ([memdb](https://www.npmjs.com/package/memdb)).
+This is also displayed in the lower right corner if you need it later.

 * Hitting 'Cancel' will create/use a level database with id 'default'